Hello world and Dell Latitude E5440 configuration

 puppet module install h4x-firefox

-puppet apply -e "include firefox"
+puppet apply -e "include firefox"- Configure VIM

 @package { [